Image Image

 Types of DUI Charges in Shiloh, IL

-In Illinois, DUI charges are based on the details of your arrest, your driving background, and whether any injuries occurred.
+DUI charges in Illinois can vary depending on the circumstances of your arrest, your driving history, and whether anyone was harmed.
 Below are the most frequent DUI charges that drivers in Shiloh, IL encounter.

 First-Time DUI (Class A Misdemeanor)